M-ZubairAhmed/mattermost-plugin-netlify/proposal.md

 #### :pencil2: Command : `/logs`
 Gets build logs of the site.

-#### :pencil2: Command : `/notifications`
-Create and manage notifications for events such as deploy-started, deploy-failed and more for your site.

 #### :pencil2: Command : `/site`
 Manage site settings such as SSL, DNS, processing settings etc.